Mansoor Barri

-Why I Left Startup The Journey
+Why I Left The Startup Journey

 Building a clinic management system: A journey of growth.